Easter Sunday Resurrection: How Long Was Jesus In The Tomb?

 Below, watch Beyond Today‘s interpretation of Jesus’ Easter Sunday resurrection timeline.

-How many days do you think Jesus was entombed by the time of the Biblically recorded resurrection on Easter Sunday?
+How many days do you think Jesus was entombed by the time of the biblically recorded resurrection on Easter Sunday?
 Do you agree that Jesus was crucified on a Good Friday evening and raised on the following Sunday morning of Easter?
 Or do you feel that Jesus could have possibly been crucified on a Wednesday night?
 Either way, let us know your Easter Sunday timeline take in the comments section below.

 [Featured Image by Bliznetsov/iStock]